 Read more: How to get over your hangover

 Here’s a bit of science for you.
 Darker coloured drinks, such as whisky and red wine, contain toxins called congeners.
 They’re left over from the brewing process and are one of the biggest factors behind your hangover the next morning.

 Lighter-coloured drinks, such as vodka and gin, don’t have this same effect.
 Don’t get too excited, you can definitely still get a hangover from them.
 You just might not have quite as apocalyptic a headache!

 We all know exercise is important.
 Some students show they mean business by getting themselves a pricey gym membership during Freshers’ Week.

 If you use it regularly, that’s fine.
 However, many students go for the first couple of weeks and then forget all about it.
 Not only are they failing to get enough exercise, they’re throwing money down the drain.

 Our fitness experts have a solution for you.
 Exercising outside is free and much less time consuming than travelling to a gym.

 22. Don’t wait weeks to get an appointment

 We’ll end with another common problem.
 It isn’t always easy to get a GP appointment when you need one.
 Don’t give up though!

-Remember that with Push Doctor, you can see a GP in as little as six minutes.
+Remember that with Push Doctor, you can see a GP in minutes.
 You can get the treatment you need, when you need it.
 That’s the future of healthcare right there!See a doctor